abhinavm24/2048/README.md

     3. highest game, score, and tile will be displayed at end

 Bot strategies must always return a string corresponding to a move: `up`, `down`, `left`, or `right`.

+## Ruby

+There is a ruby version too.
+It is not as finished and not very many bot strategies exist.
+You can find it in the `ruby` directory